simizicee/starter-academic/content/publication/denali/index.md

 ---
-title: "The Spatial Travel Pattern of Recreationists and Perceived Social Values at Denali National Park"
+title: "Integrating Social Values with GPS Tracks through Denali National Park and Preserve"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here